What is General Education?

 Who must complete General Education requirements?

-As a general rule, all current candidates for the Bachelor's degree at Geneseo must complete the General Education curriculum in its entirety.
+All current candidates for the Bachelor's degree at Geneseo must complete the General Education curriculum in its entirety.
 Any student who is readmitted to Geneseo following withdrawal, resignation, or dismissal must complete all elements of the General Education curriculum in place at the time of readmission.
-Students with Associate Degrees will have the first part of General Education Requirements (and possibly even some of the Breadth Requirements) automatically satisfied.

 Can I use one course to fulfill more than one portion of the General Education curriculum?

 A few courses in the General Education curriculum may be counted toward more than one area.
 These courses appear in the Undergraduate Bulletin with double prefixes (S/M, S/U).
-For example, Art History 180 is an F/ and M/ course.
+For example, ARTH 180 is an F/ and M/ course.

 Can I use two courses with the same department prefix to fulfill the two-course curriculum in Natural Science, Social Science, or Fine Arts?

 For most students, the answer is "No." Exceptions are made only for certain transfer students.
-More information is available in the Dean's Office.
+More information is available in the Undergraduate Bulletin.

 Can performance courses be use to fulfill General Education requirements?